Behind the List

-Almost eighteen years ago, I sent an email to friends asking for housing leads.
+Almost nineteen years ago, I sent an email to friends asking for housing leads.
 I had no idea, at the time, that inquiry would evolve into Listings Project.
-But here we are eighteen years later, helping people find and share space.
+But here we are almost nineteen years later, helping people find and share space.
 We’ve come so far since our early days when I copy and pasted listings into a word doc before sending them out.
 So much has changed since then, but some things have stayed the same.
 We are as committed as ever to our vision of collective self-care, to carefully vetting all our listings, to supporting artists, and to bringing together diverse groups of people to create respectful, life-affirming, anti-oppressive ways of sharing space.

 We have carefully developed our values and practices over the years.
 As we step into the future of Listings Project, I wanted to take a moment to share our journey with the community.
 So, here is a brief history of Listings Project’s growth and evolution.

 In 2003 I emailed my friends asking them for housing leads.
 I was a graduate student at NYU and desperate to find an apartment close to campus.
 Even after I found an apartment, though, people kept sending me housing leads.
 As a social practice artist, it was second nature for me to keep sharing them.
 I was soon soliciting and collecting dozens of listings per week, formatting them in a word document, and emailing them out to all my friends.

 It wasn’t immediately clear to me that I was building a business.
 It was clear, though, that I was helping my community.
 After a few months, my friend Sanford Biggers sent me a listing saying “can you send this out to your amazing list?”
 It was the first time someone had reached out proactively to contribute a listing, and to access the community that was forming.
 That’s when I knew I was really on to something.
 It felt like I was doing what I was meant to do.
 It felt sustainable and collaborative and like I was a part of something bigger than myself and also able to be of service.